votientu/PieceOfCake/README.md

 # PieceOfCake
-Scripts that simplify your tasks in Linux, Windows and macOS
+Scripts that simplify your tasks in Linux